 If you’re not familiar with challah (pronounced like the “ch” in “loch”), it is a sweetened bread that is somewhat similar to a French brioche.
 The difference is that challah is usually made with vegetable oil instead of butter (so that those keeping kosher can have it with a meat meal).
 Incidentally, the leftovers make fantastic French toast.

-Usually, the loaves are braided and end up long and narrow.
-However, on Rosh Hashanah and Yom Kippur the loaves are round, to symbolize unity (no beginning and no end), unending blessings, and maybe even “the circle of life.”
+Usually, the braided loaves end up long and narrow (a bit like an Italian bread).
+However, on Rosh Hashanah and Yom Kippur we make them round, to symbolize unity (no beginning and no end), unending blessings, and maybe even “the circle of life.”

 This particular recipe was originally by Joan Nathan, which made two loaves.
 That recipe was then adapted by Deb Perlman (of Smitten Kitchen).
 Deb’s version was then revised to a single loaf by Jenny at Cuban Reuben and slightly adapted again by me.
 It’s almost biblical, isn’t it: Joan’s recipe begat Deb’s, Deb’s begat Jenny’s, and Jenny’s begat mine!